nadeem-75/web-hosting/README.md

      ![image14](https://github.com/user-attachments/assets/027004b6-aca6-455d-986d-e2f412b5ccf3)

-### 4. Configure CodeBuild (if needed)
-   - If your site requires a build step (e.g., npm build), configure CodeBuild in the pipeline.
-   - Set up a buildspec.yml file in your repo to define build commands.

-  5. Add S3 as the Deployment Provider
+   4. Add S3 as the Deployment Provider
    - In CodePipeline, add an S3 bucket as the deployment provider.
    - Point it to the previously created S3 bucket.

-   6. Deploy and Verify
+   5. Deploy and Verify
    - Commit changes to the GitHub repository.
    - CodePipeline will automatically start and deploy the site to the S3 bucket.
    - Access the deployed website through the CloudFront distribution URL.